What is a Business Plan?

 In financial planning, the profit and loss statement (P&L) needs to be added.
 The balance sheet provides an overview of the company’s asset situation.
 This asset situation is presented according to the origin and use of the funds.
 In the liquidity plan, the expenditures are then compared with the available funds.

 The last part of the business plan is the appendix.
 This is where you will find all the necessary documents, such as CVs or business registration.
-In addition, this where you should add tables or graphics that could not be accommodated in the previous sections.
+In addition, this is where you should add tables or graphics that could not be accommodated in the previous sections.
 That being said, this section shouldn’t take up too much space overall.

 In detail, the following documents can be found in the appendix: